privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 ### When being in state `EnterPairingCode`

-In these states the plugin polls the status at YIVI server using the `state` options.
+In these states the plugin polls the status at Yivi server using the `state` options.

 | Possible transitions                        | With payload              | Next state                              |
 |---------------------------------------------|---------------------------|-----------------------------------------|